As Bitcoin attracts more and more buyers every day, the ways in which one can store his crypto assets have become very diverse.

 The Nano S was created by a France-based start-up company, LedgerWallet.
 The product has a sleek and aesthetic design, an easy to use OLED interface and support for a variety of cryptocurrencies (Bitcoin, Bitcoin cash, Ethereum, Ethereum Classic, Ripple, Komodo, Ark, PoSW, ERC-20 tokens Litecoin, Dogecoin, Zcash, Dash, Stratis).

-Other notable features include a backup seed key which can be used to recover lost coins and a two buttons on the side which will help you easily navigate the interface.
+Other notable features include a backup seed key which can be used to recover lost coins and two buttons on the side which will help you easily navigate the interface.

 The Trezor hardware wallet is one the oldest wallets on the market.
 It was created by SatoshiLabs and it is recognized as the world’s first secure hardware wallet.